Do you want to tweet your newly published blog posts automatically?

 By using a tool that automatically shares new posts for you, you can keep your Twitter feed active and interesting, no matter how busy you get.

-The easiest and most reliable way to automatically tweet new posts in WordPress is by using Uncanny Automator.
-It’s the best WordPress automation plugin that helps you create automated workflows without having to write code.
+Uncanny Automator is the best WordPress automation plugin that helps you create automated workflows without having to write code.

-Uncanny Automator seamlessly integrates with all the must have WordPress plugins and third-party tools.
+Think of Uncanny Automator like Zapier but for WordPress websites.
+It seamlessly integrates with all the must-have WordPress plugins and third-party tools.

 To automatically tweet new WordPress posts, you need to install and activate the Uncanny Automator plugin.
 For more details, follow our tutorial on how to install a WordPress plugin.